devicetree-org/devicetree-specification/source/devicetree-basics.rst

    child node’s *reg* property.

-   The *#address-cells* and *#size-cells* properties are not inherited from ancestors in the device tree.
+   The *#address-cells* and *#size-cells* properties are not inherited from ancestors in the devicetree.
 They shall be explicitly defined.

    An |spec|-compliant boot program shall supply *#address-cells* and *#size-cells* on all nodes that have children.